Juluca (Dolutegravir And Rilpivirine)

 Frequently Asked Questions

-If it’s less than 12 hours before your next dose, skip the missed dose.
-If it’s more than 12 hours until your next dose, take it as soon as you remember.
-Never take a double dose.
+If you miss a dose, skip it if it's less than 12 hours until your next dose.
+Otherwise, take it as soon as you remember.

 Important Disclaimer